igsemenov/triellipt/docs/sources/triellipt.trimesh.md

 <pre class="py-sign">TriMesh.<b>alignnodes</b>(<em>self</em>, *anchors)</pre>

-Numbers mesh points in the edge-core order.
+Numbers the mesh points in edge-core order.

+- Loop nodes are placed at the beginning of the node numbering.
+- Loops are oriented in counterclockwise (CCW) order.
+- Loops may be synchronized with optional anchor nodes.

 <b>Parameters</b>